Jonyboylovespie/BTD6-Mods/README.md

             <h2>All Bloons One Display</h2>
         </td>
         <td>
-           Makes all bloons have the same display.
+           This mod makes all bloons have the same display.
 (The display for which bloon you want can be changed in mod settings.)
         </td>
         <td width="14%">
             <a href="https://github.com/Jonyboylovespie/BTD6-Mods/blob/main/Mods/AllOneBloonDisplay.dll?raw=true"><img alt="Download" src="https://github.com/Darinsky/Bloons-TD6-Mods/blob/main/download_small.png?raw=true"></a>